-Students who wish to proceed to tertiary institutions have some additional points to consider when choosing their senior subjects.
+Students who wish to proceed to tertiary institutions have some additional considerations when choosing their senior subjects.

 For entry to any course of study you must satisfy the minimal education and/or other requirements / pre-requisites specified for it.
 Most tertiary courses require English (or equivalent) to be studied over four semesters in Years 11 and 12.